 Author has written 8 stories for Harry Potter.

 I'm a writer at heart and have many original projects going on, but my HP fanfic has been a lovely side project.
-Lots of stuff in the fantasy genre.
+My updates are irregular and sporadic, but just like death and taxes, you can count on them eventually coming for you.
+Probably.
+Heavy emphasis on the "eventually".

-If you want to get in touch, shoot me an email: firstname.lastname@example.org
+If you want to get in touch, shoot me an email: mlocatis@

 I am a private person and have no public social medias, such as the Facebook or the Twitter or the Instagram.